emilyvertosick/Statistics-Course/docs/09-answers.md

 ## X-squared = 10.759, df = 2, p-value = 0.004611
 ```

-The p value is p=0.005.
+The p-value is p=0.005.
 How to interpret this?
 The formal statistical interpretation is that we can reject the null hypothesis that rates of hypertension are the same in each group.
 To demonstrate this, try renumbering the labels for the variable meat:

 ```r